MOSES * EGYPT * SPAETH

 (13) over a dark-skinned people.
 I (.....) over various countries. - Etc. ...

-The Babylonian cuneiform tablet (below) with the Sargon inscriptions was published early - and also in a work by British Museum, "Cuneiform Inscriptions" (Vol.3, p.4, No.VII, British Museum).
+The Babylonian cuneiform tablet (below) with the Sargon inscriptions was published early - and also in a work by the British Museum, "Cuneiform Inscriptions" (Vol.3, p.4, No.VII, British Museum).

 Ritualized Connection With Providence or Gods

 King Sargon is the earliest known case of this ancient ritual for royal children - while the case of Moses is the most famous.
-There have been numerous others, - a well-known tradition in many countries.
-The latest known and of several features similar case is Dalai Lama.

 * * *

-Ove von Spaeth, writer, researcher - copyright © 2006 og © 1998
+Ove von Spaeth, writer, researcher - copyright © 2006 and © 1998

 Sidetop